browserengineering/book/book/scripts.md

 }}
 ```

-The `querySelectorAll` handler will first parse the selector, then
+On the Python side, `querySelectorAll` has first parse the selector
-find and return the matching elements.
-To parse just the selector,
+and then find and return the matching elements.

-I'll call into the `CSSParser`'s `selector` method:
+To parse just the selector, I'll call into the `CSSParser`'s
+`selector` method:

 ``` {.python}
 class JSContext: